 We have become so dependent on emails that we rarely stop to think about how much time we waste on them.
-I does hold true that electronic messages are a huge benefit, but they are still a grandiose time consumer… possibly the biggest one in the busy world of today.
+I do hold true that electronic messages are a huge benefit, but they are still a grandiose time consumer… possibly the biggest one in the busy world of today.
 How come?

 Disclosure: This is a collaborative post and the author’s views here do not necessarily reflect those of the blog owner.

 Simply, we are so hooked on email notifications that we rarely resist the temptation to immediately check out what this new message is about.
 Sometimes, it renders important information, but more often, it is some marketing offer.
 Not intending to undermine the importance of promotions, we still doubt it very much that these are urgent and worth the common delay.
 Research shows that the “common delay” per new message is 23 minutes and 15 seconds, on average.
-Multiple it by the number of notifications, and you’ll get scary statistics.
+Multiply it by the number of notifications, and you’ll get scary statistics.

 For that reason, it is crucial to learn how to handle your inbox, especially since it is highly unlikely you will suddenly decide to give up electronic messaging.
 You won’t, and neither will anyone else.
 Here are some simple tricks to never miss an urgent email and learn to handle the remainder while optimizing your time.